The following is a guest post. If interested in submitting a guest post, please read my

 6.)
 My priorities are free to be my priorities: This is probably the most important reason of all.
 I can’t tell you how many times I’ve sat in job interviews for some sort of administrative assistant job and lied about how I just wanted to answer somebody’s phone for the rest of my life.
 A lot of times in full time jobs (even if they are “dead end” or not) they want you to make that job numero uno.
 Why shouldn’t they?
-They’re paying you a living wage after all.
+They’re paying you a living income after all.

 I hated having to pretend that I wanted to be a career administrative assistant.
 Blegh.
 With a part-time job I am able to communicate my priorities and a lot of time my outside endeavors are championed by my colleagues.
 It’s a nice feeling to not have to hide my blog or who I am from the outside world.
 It makes things simpler.

 I know many do not have the luxury of being able to choose their jobs or the hours they work, but as an unmarried, twenty-something female I’m going to take the chance for this laid-back lifestyle while I can.

 What are some other benefits to working part-time?
 Disadvantages?